lichtara/relational-coherence-hybrid-systems/paper/06_triadic_structure.md

 Third, agency must remain differentiable.
 Without Limit, distinctions between deciding, executing, supervising, and answering collapse.
 Power may persist, but it becomes indistinguishable from absorption or diffusion.

 These are not empirical variables.
 They are structural dimensions of political order.
+They articulate the minimal grammar within which political power can appear as accountable rather than merely effective.

 ### 3. Non-Substitutability